Touille/ED-Warthog-Target-Script/README.md

 ### PIP:

 - [x] Automatic PIP Mode (Backup & Restrore previous PIP Mode) When Deploy or Retract Hardpoints, Escape Fight, Fire, Game Menu,...
 Can be switched ON/OFF On The Fly
-- [x] PIP Management Hat Switch offering 12 different presets depending how long you hold down the button.
+- [x] PIP Management Hat Switch offering 12 different presets depending how long you hold down the Hat Button.

 ### PTT: